-Judoscale is an evolution of Rails Autoscale.
-While Rails Autoscale is the best autoscaler for Rails apps, Judoscale will be the best autoscaler for every Heroku app.
+Judoscale our new language-agnostic autoscaler add-on in the Heroku marketplace.
+It is the next evolution of Rails Autoscale.
+While Rails Autoscale was the best autoscaler for Rails apps, Judoscale is the best autoscaler for every Heroku app.

-Judoscale will keep everything that makes Rails Autoscale great, plus…
+Judoscale keeps everything that makes Rails Autoscale great, plus…

-While Judoscale is in beta, Rails Autoscale is still the preferred autoscaler for Rails apps.
+Judoscale doesn’t yet have all the features of Rails Autoscale, so Rails Autoscale is still the preferred autoscaler for Rails apps.
 Since Judoscale is built upon the Rails Autoscale codebase, we’ll be integrating as many Judoscale goodies into Rails Autoscale as we can.

-When Judoscale has reached feature parity with Rails Autoscale and is out of beta, we will remove Rails Autoscale from the Heroku marketplace.
+When Judoscale has reached feature-parity with Rails Autoscale, we will retire Rails Autoscale from the Heroku marketplace.
 We will continue to support Rails Autoscale customers forever.
-Since the two apps share the same codebase, Rails Autoscale will not get “stale”.
+Since the two apps share the same codebase, Rails Autoscale will never get “stale”.

-Many Rails Autoscale customers will want to migrate to Judoscale.
+Many Rails Autoscale customers will want to migrate to Judoscale, but it’s completely optional.
 There are some features that can only be offered in Judoscale (see “How is Judoscale different” below).
 We’re not there yet, but when the time comes it’ll be a smooth, optional migration process.

 Unfortunately there’s no way to rename a Heroku add-on, and “Rails Autoscale” doesn’t work well for a framework-agnostic tool.

-Adapter libraries will still be available for the most popular languages in order to measure request queue time on web dynos and job queue time on worker dynos.
+Adapter libraries will still be available for the most popular languages in order to measure request queue time on web dynos and job queues on worker dynos.
 (This is how Rails Autoscale currently works with the rails_autoscale_agent gem.)

 As mentioned above, the Judoscale documentation site isn’t ready yet.
 Until then, please refer to the Judoscale docs in the Heroku dev center.